5 MCI response tips

 What does a MCI look like for your agency?
 Is it five patients?
 Or 10?
 Or more than 20?
 MCI is defined by responder capabilities, not patient numbers.
 To better understand what would or would not be a MCI for your service, talk through past or potential scenarios with your co-workers to better understand what a MCI would look, sound, and feel like.

-When responding to an MCI, remember these Everyday EMS Tips:
+When responding to an MCI, remember these tips:

 1. Plan and prepare using an all-hazards approach versus a specific plan for all potential incidents.